-Güher Pekinel: At our home, since our father had studied in Brussels, French was spoken anyway.
-We could adapt ourselves to School immediately.
+Güher Pekinel: Since our father had studied in Brussels, French was spoken anyway at home.
+So, we could adapt ourselves to school immediately.

 Süher Pekinel: That school was not a usual one, they really cared about the artistic education as well.
-Therefore, we didn’t only have Piano Studios, but also we could play Chamber Music, we painted, there were Concerts.
+Therefore, we didn’t only have piano studios, but also we could play chamber music, we painted and also gave concerts.
 At some point our parents recognized the situation to make a decision, if we should stay or go abroad for our studies.

-Güher Pekinel: Our teachers wanted us to go to Europe to continue our education.
+Güher Pekinel: Our teachers wanted us to continue our education in Europe,.

-Süher Pekinel: You could receive a very good basic education in Turkey but to find out and internalize different schools of piano, you had to go to Europe and so far.
-Since we were being educated in a French school we decided to go to Paris.
-We had been auditioned for Yvonne Loriod.
-She enrolled us immediately.
-After 2 Years we realized that we had to learn the depths of German Piano School internalize the tradition.
+Süher Pekinel: You could receive a very good basic education in Turkey, but to find out and internalize different schools of piano, we had to go to Europe.
+Since we were in a French school, we decided to go to Paris.
+We auditioned for Yvonne Loriod (wife of Messian).
+She enrolled us immediately in her class.
+After 2 years, we realized that we had to internalize also the tradition of German Piano School.
 Our family supported our decision to go to Germany.
-We were matriculated in another Boarding School, in which among others Wolfgang Fortner gave the music lessons.
+We were matriculated in another boarding school, in which among others Wolfgang Fortner gave the music lessons.
 It was the “Odenwaldschule” .
-They had a very progressive education system , supporting art besides formal education.
+They had a very progressive education system, supporting art besides formal education.
 We had the chance to practice piano contiguous to our curriculum.
-So we practiced at night.
+So we practiced also at night.

-Güher Pekinel: In addition to the Concert Grand at School, they provided another one so that each one of us could practice on her own.
-We gave quarterly recitals at school because the pupils „requested “a concert each time we played.
+Güher Pekinel: In addition to the concert grand at school, they provided another one, so that each one of us could practice on her own.
+We gave quarterly recitals at school, because the school management, parents and friends „requested“ that we play.

-Süher Pekinel: By the formation of our Education Piano School and Tradition of a teacher, was very important for us.
+Süher Pekinel: By the formation of our education, the piano school and the tradition of a teacher, was very important for us.

-Güher Pekinel: We always analyzed how and where the Teacher had been educated.
-We listened to their recordings at our Parents and then decided whom we would work with.
-Our Parents left us the decision if we wanted to work specifically with a Teacher.
-And those teachers weren’t around by hazard, so we had to go abroad to be able to study with them.
+Güher Pekinel: We always analyzed how and where the teacher had been educated.
+We listened to their many recordings and then decided, whom we would work with.
+Because those teachers were abroad, we had to go to their schools.